Petru Florescu

-Petru Gabriel Florescu (born 4 January 1999 in Bucharest) is a Romanian racing driver.
+Petru Gabriel Florescu (born 4 January 1999 in Bucharest) is a Romanian former racing driver.

 Career

-Petru made his karting debut in 2007, aged 8.
+Florescu made his karting debut in 2007 at the age of eight.
 In 2015, he made his debut in the UK-based MSA Formula series, from Carlin, finishing sixth in his second season.
-In December 2016, Petru was listed among the drivers partaking in GP3 post-season testing with Campos Racing.
+In December 2016, Florescu was listed among the drivers partaking in GP3 post-season testing with Campos Racing.
 The following month, Campos signed him to their Euroformula Open division.
 A month later, Florescu was signed to Douglas Motorsport for the BRDC British Formula 3 Championship.